 Men of RACE is RACE Dance Company's male group, primarily focusing in mainstream and old school hip hop and break dancing.
 Although their focus is hip hop, the Men of RACE train in contemporary, jazz, ballet and tap with the rest of RACE Dance Company.
 The Men of RACE is directed by John Ariete and Brandon Graves.

-I am born and raised in Moore, OK, with a life long passion for dance.
-I began training at the age of 4 in all styles and quickly found my niche in hip-hop.
-I have dance for RACE for 3 years now and have created a family of dancers for myself in the company.
-I have been the Nutcracker twice in the company's Hip-Hop Nutcracker and have been a part of several other shows.
-Growing up, I developed a strong foundation in popping and was given the nickname Poptart.
-I have been blessed enough to grow up training and traveling the country taking from some of the biggest names in the industry.
-I have learned the foundations and fundamentals of popping and breaking from the original innovators of the styles and techniques from other choreographers of other styles as well.
-I currently am finishing a business legal studies degree at UCO and enjoy developing the business and knowledge aspect of dance.
-I value the history and knowledge of dance just as much as the physical execution.
-I live my life on the quote "Live, don't just exist" and further my dancing on the quote "dance is a shared knowledge".
+Austin was born and raised in Moore, OK, with a life long passion for dance.
+He began training at the age of 4 in all styles and quickly found his niche in hip-hop, developing a strong foundation in popping, and earning the nickname Poptart.
+He is entering into his fourth year with RACE, adding the title of co-company manager of the Men of RACE, and has created a family of dancers for himself in the company.
+Along with being a part of several shows, he has also performed the role of the Nutcracker twice in the company's Hip-Hop Nutcracker.
+He has been blessed enough to grow up training and traveling the country taking from some of the biggest names in the industry.
+Austin learned the foundations and fundamentals of popping and breaking from the original innovators of the styles and techniques from other choreographers of other styles as well.
+He attends the University of Central Oklahoma with a degree in Business Legal Studies.
+He values the history and knowledge of dance just as much as the physical execution and aims to live his life on the quote "Live, don't just exist" and to further his dancing on the quote "dance is a shared knowledge".

 Gerardo Avalos has been dancing for seven years, four of those years as captain of an overall champion competitive dance studio.
 From being a background dancer for Zakki Hill, a local singer, to performing in musicals and short films.
 He has been a coach and a first place choreographer for a competitive dance studio for two years.